 Let’s take the case of Alice who owns an online store in Canada.
 Her store sells apparel and accessories for women and gets regular orders from the USA.

 For shipping, Alice compared all the popular shipping carriers and FedEx turned out to be an easy choice.
 FedEx has a presence in 220+ countries, it has an excellent serviceable area coverage in the USA, and a tie-up with USPS for services like FedEx SmartPost to reach out to every part of the USA.
 These are the same reasons why FedEx is popular amongst online merchants shipping to the USA.

-While Alice was happy that she was able to ship her products effectively, as the number of orders increased and her business grew, she found herself spending a lot of time in shipping tasks like filling recipient address, choosing the right services, printing shipping labels, scheduling the pickups, etc. Making the orders ready for pick up took her between 24 to 48 hours.
+While Alice was happy that she was able to ship her products effectively, as the number of orders increased and her business grew, she found herself spending a lot of time in shipping tasks like filling recipient addresses, choosing the right services, printing shipping labels, scheduling the pickups, etc. Making the orders ready for pick up took her between 24 to 48 hours.
 She knew she had to automate this process in order to stay competitive in the growing apparel and accessories market.

 The Shopify FedEx App helped her completely automate the order fulfillment tasks reducing the time taken to less than an hour.
 This meant that her customers could receive the products nearly 2 days earlier.
 Isn’t that amazing?